 People taking thalidomide might also experience other side effects, such as:

 Take your medication exactly as prescribed by your doctor.
-Check with your doctor before taking any other prescription or over-the-counter medications.
+Check with your doctor before taking any other medications, including prescription medications and medications that are available without a prescription.

 Creating a safer thalidomide